PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 ### 10.1 Objective:

-Convert from root respiration data reported in George et al (where O$_2$ was measured in µL to units of mass.
+Convert from root respiration data reported in George et al (where O$_2$ was measured in µL to units of mass

 In the appendix table, George 2003 reports the range of root respiration rates, converted to $15°C$ and standard units: